Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 2. Economic processes.

-3. Sources of formation household funds.
+3. Sources of formation household assets.

 According to the structure of education, all accounts are classified as follows:

-1. Basic.
+1. Basics.

 2. Operating rooms.